Vienna University of Economics and Business: New campus

-As at any Austrian or German university, scholars can also achieve a Habilitation at WU.

-Furthermore, several courses in continuing education are offered (e.g. in marketing and sales, tourism management, logistics & supply chain management).

-International Office (IO)

-The International Office (IO) of the Vienna University of Economics and Business is a service institution for students, staff and faculty of this university.
-As a team, the International Office (IO) administers international exchange and creates new opportunities for internationalization in studying and teaching.

-Thanks to numerous partnerships and worldwide cooperations, many paths are open to members of Vienna University of Economics and Business.
-In addition to the semester abroad, double degree programs, international summer universities and Erasmus funding for internships abroad are also possible.
-Short study programs, such as Central Europe Connect (CEC), and online learning initiatives can also be found in the portfolio of the International Office (IO).

 Rankings and Accreditations

-In 2009 Vienna University of Economics and Business was ranked as one of the best business schools in the German-speaking countries according to Handelsblatt and in 2011 it was ranked 21st in the list of the 392 worldwide leading higher education institutions by the Mines ParisTech: Professional Ranking of World Universities.
+In 2009 Vienna University of Economics and Business was ranked as one of the best business schools in the German-speaking countries according to Handelsblatt, and in 2011 it was ranked 21st in the list of the 392 worldwide leading higher education institutions by the Mines ParisTech: Professional Ranking of World Universities.
 The study obtained the higher education career of the CEOs of the world's leading 500 companies.

 WU was ranked 42nd in the "European Business School Ranking 2014" by Financial Times.
 The Global Executive MBA Program by WU Executive Academy was ranked 44th in the "Executive MBA Ranking 2015" by Financial Times.

 The university's master in international management program was ranked 8th in the "Masters in Management Ranking 2016" by Financial Times.

 The university is part of the respected consortium of Europe's leading schools and corporate partners – Community of European Management Schools (CEMS).

 WU has achieved accreditation from the London-based Association of MBAs (AMBA), Brussels-based EQUIS and Tampa-based Association to Advance Collegiate Schools of Business (AACSB International).
 Only 72 business universities worldwide can claim triple crown accreditation by EQUIS, AACSB, and AMBA.

 In September 2020 the Master Program Strategy, Innovation and Management Control achieved the 10th place in the QS Masters in Management Ranking making it the highest ranked Management Master program in the German speaking region.